MICA-MNI/MICA-7t/README.md

 =======
 The main outputs of `fastsurfer` deep volumetric segmentation are found under the `mri/` directory: `aparc.DKTatlas+aseg.deep.mgz`, `mask.mgz`, and `orig.mgz`.
 The equivalent of freesurfer's brainmask.mgz now is called `norm.mgz`.

-1. Run `fastsurfer` deep segmentation first separately from micapipe using the singularity container:
+1. Run `run_fastsurfer.sh` deep segmentation first separately from micapipe using the singularity container:
 ```bash
 # Define variables
 sub=sub-PNA002